christian-schlichtherle/fun-io/README.md

 connectedCodec encode "Hello world!"
 ```

+Note that the `<<` operator is associative.

-... and it's equivalent in Java:
+Here's the equivalent in Java:

 ```java
 import global.namespace.fun.io.api.function.*;